ssfsx17/sky-islands/core.md

 - **Quadruped** - You always have Swiftfoot I. This improves to Swiftfoot II at Power Level 20, Swiftfoot III at Power Level 40, and Swiftfoot IV at Power Level 60.
 - **Regeneration** - You heal 1 Health in each Status Phase.
 You always fully-heal outside of combat.
 - **Reincarnation** - You remember past lives.
 You gain 5 extra skill points every Power Level, as well as at character creation, for skills in the Artistic, Physicality, Science and Tradeskills groups.
 You must still follow the limit of skill ratings being capped by your Power Level.
 - **Shifter** - You can spend 4 AP to shift into the Blended Realm.
 Getting back is rather difficult, especially without others from your Island to help connect you and guide you back home.
-The amount of time it takes to shift back alone is most likely an entire Strategic Turn.
+The amount of time it takes to shift back alone unassisted is most likely an entire Strategic Turn.
 - **Symbiote** - You have another organism inside of you, who can keep you alive and revive you.
 This process takes a whole day, and can be interrupted by additional damage to your body, e.g. enemy soldiers stabbing corpses to make sure they stay down.
 - **Temporal Anomaly** - You are actually from a different position in Space-Time, or even a different dimension.
 At the beginning of the Status Phase, you remove one status condition of your choice.
 Unfortunately, if you only have beneficial status conditions, you must still remove one.
 - **Undead** - Any effect that would drain your Health and give it to someone else is reversed, so that instead, you drain that other person's Health.
-Any effect done by someone other than you that would normally restore your Health instead causes damage to you, ignoring Armor.
+Any effect done by a non-undead that would normally restore your Health instead causes damage to you, ignoring Armor.
 Thus you rely on yourself to keep your Health up.
 When you die, you pop back up after 4 status phases at 1 Health.
 You can freely give up undeath at any time to enter regular death.
   - Enemy Undead who have been defeated, and are within the range of a Sanctuary Aura, will be able to freely choose normal death at that moment.
-Alternately, someone can spend 4 APs to remove their control bolts and allow them to continue in undeath but with free will.
+Alternately, someone can spend 4 APs to remove the undead's control bolts and allow them to continue in undeath but with free will.
 - **Venomous Claws / Fangs / Stinger** - Your unarmed attacks which do more than 1 damage also cause one stack of the Venom status condition.
 - **Venomous Skin / Spines** - Anyone who does an unarmed attack to you, or attempts to grapple you, immediately receives one stack of the Venom status condition.
 - **Venomous Spit / Eye Blood** - You can do a ranged attack that does exactly 2 points of damage, ignoring Physical Armor, which adds one stack of the Venom status condition to the target.